Tove Jansson: Painter and illustrator

+Paintings

 Although she became known first and foremost as an author, Tove Jansson considered her careers as author and painter to be of equal importance.
-She painted her whole life, changing style from the classical impressionism of her youth to the highly abstract modernist style of her later years.
-Jansson displayed a number of artworks in exhibitions during the 1930s and early 1940s, and her first solo exhibition was held in 1943.
-Despite generally positive reviews, criticism induced Jansson to refine her style such that in her 1955 solo exhibition her style had become less overloaded in terms of detail and content.
-Between 1960 and 1970 Jansson held five more solo exhibitions.
+She painted throughout her life.
+She exhibited during the 1930s and early 1940s, holding her first solo exhibition in 1943.
+Despite generally positive reviews, criticism induced Jansson to refine her style; her 1955 solo exhibition was simpler in detail and content.
+Between 1960 and 1970 she held five more solo exhibitions.
+The National Biography of Finland describes Jansson as going "against the conventional image of an artist with her unusually even balance between visual art and writing."

+Murals

-Jansson also created a series of commissioned murals and public works throughout her career, which may still be viewed in their original locations.
-These works of Jansson's included:
+Throughout her career, Jansson created a series of commissioned murals and public works which may still be viewed in their original locations, including: